Piano Starters (ages 6 & 7)

-£160 deposit is payable when booking; the balance of £126 is due one calendar month after the course begins.
+Fee includes music learning book. £160 deposit payable when booking; remainder due one calendar month after course begins.

 Learn to play piano in this friendly group class, which covers technique, music-reading and performance skills.
 In our instrument beginner classes, children develop further as musicians, learning the fundamentals of instrumental technique in a fun and encouraging group setting.